rhodes911/ibm-ai-engineering/Machine Learning with Python/notes/glossary-module-2.md

 **Iteration**
 A single update of the model parameters during training, typically processing one batch of data.
 *Example: With 10,000 examples and batch size 100, one epoch = 100 iterations (10,000/100)—each iteration processes 100 examples, calculates gradient, and updates weights once.*

+**Early Stopping**
+Regularization technique that halts training when validation performance stops improving to prevent overfitting.
+*Example: Monitor validation log loss each epoch and stop if it hasn’t improved for 5 epochs—training selects the best epoch instead of the final one, improving generalization.*

+**Max Iterations (max_iter)**
+Upper limit on the number of optimization iterations/epochs to run during training.
+*Example: Setting `max_iter=1000` in scikit-learn’s LogisticRegression allows the solver more steps to converge on difficult datasets without prematurely stopping.*

+**Tolerance (tol)**
+Threshold for minimal improvement required to continue optimization; when changes fall below this, training stops.
+*Example: With `tol=1e-4`, the solver stops if the change in loss between iterations is less than 0.0001—saving time once near the optimum.*

 **Mean Absolute Error (MAE)**
 The average of the absolute values of prediction errors, providing an easy-to-interpret metric in the same units as the target variable.